fyngyrz/aa_macro/users-guide.md

 With source=local, it will output the local style, or if the local style does not exist, there will be no output.

+**\[fref label\]**  fref for forward reference
+This places a marker in the content to be resolved by a corresponding
+\[resolve label,content\] instance later in the content.
+It is useful for referring to something that has yet to be processed.
+This is a global forward reference, so make sure your labels are unique all across your document.

+**\[resolve label,content\]**  fref for resolve
+This inserts `content` into all previous ocurrances of \[fref labl\].